qlik-oss/enigma.js/.github/CONTRIBUTING.md

 1. Create a branch, for example `git checkout -b next-release`
 1. Review commits since the last release
 1. Update `CHANGELOG.md` with a summary of changes and commit it
-1. Run `npm version --no-git-tag-version major` (or `minor` or `patch`) depending on the changes that have been made
+1. Run `pnpm version --no-git-tag-version major` (or `minor` or `patch`) depending on the changes that have been made
 1. Check if there are changes to the API specification `docs/api-spec.json` (usually version number bump), commit it
 1. Create a PR, and merge it when reviewed
 1. Pull latest changes from `master` branch, `git checkout master && git pull`
 1. Tag using the same version number as from your PR (remember the `v` prefix, for example `v2.7.0`): `git tag -a v2.7.0 -m "Release v2.7.0" && git push --tags`
-1. And finally, run `npm run build && npm publish` to publish the npm package
+1. And finally, run `pnpm run build && pnpm publish` to publish the npm package